Mumsnet site navigation

 My challenge was to create a consistent header and footer that could be rolled out across the site, irrespective of the underlying technology or front-end framework.

 Data and content strategy

-It was vital that the new navigation made sense from a user perspective, rather than reflecting the company structure.
-To do this I used analytics data to group the most popular topics.
+It was vital that the new navigation made sense from a user perspective, rather than reflecting the organisation structure.
+To do this I used analytics data to group together the most popular topics.
 These became the top-level menu items, and the most popular subjects within each became the second and third level items.